kubernetes-sigs/gateway-api-inference-extension/docs/proposals/0602-prefix-cache-aware-routing-proposal/README.md

 * Requires API changes on the model servers to report the cache indexes.
 * Reporting the cache indexes in real time requires non-trivial network bandwidth.

-### Approximate prefix index on the router
+### Approximate prefix index on the EPP

-This builds on the intuition that if `requestA=prefix+XX` was routed to server 1, then routing `requestB=prefix+YY` to the same server will likely hit its prefix cache.
-Therefore the central router can build an approximate index table of the prefix caches on all the backend servers, by mimicking a similar cache eviction strategy of the model server (e.g., LRU).
+This builds on the intuition that if `requestA=prefix+XX` was scheduled to server 1, then scheduling `requestB=prefix+YY` to the same server will likely hit its prefix cache.
+Therefore the EPP can build an approximate index table of the prefix caches on all the backend servers, by mimicking a similar cache eviction strategy of the model server (e.g., LRU).

 Pros:

 * (Compared to the session affinity strategy) Broader application to most use cases and doesn't require any client integration.
-* (Compared to the consistent hashing strategy) Easy to implement and explain and more effective.
+* (Compared to the consistent hashing strategy) Easy to implement and explain and is more effective.

 Cons: